With the modern supply chain increasing the complexities of handling inventory, the importance of inventory management becomes irrefutable

 Analysis: With increased inventory turns comes increased inventory data.
 When inventory turnover increases, the amount of information about the inventory sold, purchased, and kept on-hand also increases.
 However, the information will need to be as thorough as possible, especially if products need to be tracked for quality assurance or regulatory purposes.
 By having an inventory management solution that keeps detailed records, you are able to go back and look at specific product information, and even filter it by certain criteria such as by SKU, serial or lot number, etc.

-Putting the pieces of the supply chain together
+The importance of Inventory Management for putting the pieces of the supply chain together

 In review, an inventory management solution must be able to:

-– Handle omni-channel sales
+– Handle omnichannel sales

 – Allow your business to have unlimited inventory data